Learn more about Courses and the requirements, fees and other details.

 Published by Afterschool.my on Oct 23, 2017, 11:53 am

 The very utterance of the word ‘scholarship’ can prompt many a student to purr with delight.
-Who isn’t interested and intrigued by the possibility of gaining a sponsorship for the expensive SPM after-life known as university?
+Who isn’t interested and intrigued by the possibility of gaining sponsorship for the expensive SPM after-life known as a university?
 Well then dreamer, today is your lucky day, as we give you the details on how you too can become in scholar in just 5 steps.
 Notice we chose to omit the word easy, because, it is anything but, requiring the pushing of your boundaries until you break through the ceiling you had previously set for yourself.
 Are you ready?

 The number one thing on this list is undoubtedly, the most obvious, most feared, and for the majority of you, most difficult to pull off: studying.
 There is no substitute for hard work, other than more hard work of course, and to become a scholar, you’ll need to put in the arduous hours on a consistent basis.
-Remember Bruce Lee’s famous words, “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times”.
+Remember Bruce Lee’s famous words, “I fear not the man who has practised 10,000 kicks once, but I fear the man who has practised one kick 10,000 times”.
 So yes, to become a scholar, you’ll have to study until even Bruce Lee grows scared of your intellectual fortitude.

 If you’re strengths are solely limited to the classroom, then it might be time to start working on your other skills, namely in sports, societies and uniform bodies.
 We’re not saying you have to have skills as silky as Neymar on the football field, nor do you have to become a King Scout, but what you do have to do is put in considerable effort in whatever extra co-curricular activities you choose.
 This will almost guarantee you a position/rank in these chosen groups, amounting to invaluable and oh so sweet bonus points that can give you the leverage over other potential candidates of the scholarly ilk.